cjlcoursework/nflverse_project/doc/nfl_project_docs/main.md

 </table>

-### use sklearn and xgboost to perform feature selection
+### use sklearn for correlation to the target (win/loss) column
 in addition to a heatmap we run correlation analysis focused on just those features that are correlated with the target variable.
-This is a little more involved, but the code is pretty simple.
-We use the corr() function to get the correlation matrix, then we filter the matrix to just those features that are correlated with the target variable.
-We then sort the features by correlation score and return the top 30 features.
-We also return the top features as a set so we can use them later for feature selection.
+Use the corr() function to get the correlation matrix, then we filter the matrix to just those features that are correlated with the target variable.
+We then sort the features by correlation score and return the top n features.

 ```python
 def correlate_to_target(df: pd.DataFrame, target_column: str, top_n: int) -> (pd.DataFrame, Set):